valeriosillari/zitronenstrasse/README.md

 ### TODO

+- check graphQL query at CLIENT (click on single spot, get data by IDs)
 - google map and consent? start map only after user says all fine?
-- sitemap DYNAMIC (nuxt module, data from API)
-- check graphQL query at CLIENT (click on single spot, get data by IDs)
 - space with REM (trick as pixels)?
 - split sass variables in more files?
 - sass font file with all vars